-UI Element (A-Z) Description Credentials ID Do the following: a.
-Click Data Flow Probe The name of the Data Flow Probe used to run the integration job.
+UI Element (A-Z) Description Authorize,and Access to UI permissions. d.
+When finished, click OK Data Flow Probe The name of the Data Flow Probe used to run the integration job.
 Integration Description Enter a description for the new integration point.
 Integration Name Enter a name for the new integration point.
 Note: The name may not exceed 45 characters.
 Is Integration Activated Select this check box to create an active integration point.
 Clear the check box to deactivate an integration, for example, to set up an integration point without actually connecting to a remote machine.
 Note: New integration points are set as inactive by default.

 - 4. Click Test Connection to make sure that you have configured the integration point correctly.
-If the test fails, see "Troubleshooting and Limitations" on page 51 - 5.
+If the test fails, see "Troubleshooting and Limitations - Federating Data to UCMDB" on page 55. - 5.
 Click OK to save the integration point. - 6.
 Select the Policy and PolicyResults CI types in the Supported and Selected CI Types tree. - 7.
 Click to save the integration point.

-For further details about creating integration points, see the section about the Integration Studio in the HP Universal CMDB Data Flow Management Guide.
+For further details about creating integration points, see "Integration Studio" on page 1 in the HP Universal CMDB Data Flow Management Guide.